Fire and rescue services

 More information:

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.
+Information on entry and visa requirements can be found at For Visitors – Zambia Department of Immigration, or contact the nearest high commission embassy or consulate of Zambia for details about visas, currency, customs and quarantine rules.

 If you don't comply with these or other immigration rules, authorities may detain you.